koala-team/serializer/README.md

 array[dim1_size][dim2_size]...[dimN_size] <data_type\>  |  multi-dim list  |  data_type[dim1_size][dim2_size]...[dimN_size]

 * The **data_type** can either be *simple data types*, *complex data types*, *enums* or other *classes*.
-* It is not recommended to use *arrays*, unless you are experienced and professional enough.

 ### Objects
 Objects are specified using ``_def`` in **ks** files.